ichibangaijin/HomeschoolBlog/_drafts/2017-02-01-Trouble-Shooting-Code-For-Noncoders.md

 ### Tip #5: Check Where the Files are Stored
+If they are coding in Thimble this is not too big of an issue.
+As long as they have the file dragged into Thimble it is part of the file system and they can use it.
+However if they are coding in Brackets it gets a bit more complicated.
+Brackets does not have an internal file system like Thimble, it uses the folder system.
+Which means if there are any files, such as pictures, they have to be in the same folder that the student is coding in.
+If they are not in the folder Brackets has no idea that it exists and wont be able to use it.

 ### Bonus Tip: Post the code to the Help!
 Forum on app.hackingtons.com
+If all else fails, which it does sometimes, post a link to the project on the Help! tab inside of app.hackingtons.com.
+The teachers of Hackingtons all review that tab and answer questions daily.
+We can take a look directly at the code and see what went wrong.
+If the student would like a more conversation style explanation come hang out with us during our live stream every Tuesday, Thursday, and Friday at 3:30pm.
+Here we answer questions, do live coding demos and interact with students through the chat.
+That way they can ask follow-up questions and get feedback right away.

 # Happy Coding!